HOw it all began - 1934

 The September 1951 issue of CALLIE states The Charter Membership drive closed at 122.

 The Nominating Committee consisting of: Evelyn Corbett, chair; Leila Robinson, Sybil Jamieson, Yvonne Ricks, and Annette Uehling, presented the following slate of officers:

 President Elizabeth McKeown, Los Angeles; 1st Vice President Annette Uehling, San Diego; 2nd Vice President Betty Jane Powell, Sacramento; 3rd Vice President Elizabeth Hall, Alameda; Recording Secretary Dorothy Lawson, Los Angeles; Corresponding Secretary Doris Smith, Tulare; and Treasurer Evelyn Shipley, Los Angeles.

 Area Representatives: Northern Area Sybil M. Jamieson, Eureka; Central Area Helen M. Thorp, Coalinga; and Southern Area Helen M. Fenner, Paramount.

 On September 30, 1951, the first ballots of the Association were mailed to all members.
-The ballots must be returned by October 10, as the elected officers will be assuming their duties November 1, 1951.
+The ballots were returned by October 10; elected officers assumed their duties on November 1, 1951.